Gary-Bergman/Note-Taker/README.md

   ## Usage

-  Run the application using the command `node expressServer.js` in the CLI then go to a browser window and enter `localhost:8080/` to view the home page.
+  Run the application using the command `node expressServer.js` or `nmp start` in the CLI then go to a browser window and enter `localhost:8080/` to view the home page.
 Click the `Get Started` button to navigate to the notes page.
 You can add a note by typing text into the `Note Title` and `Note Text` areas.
 Click the save icon to save that note.
 Click the trashcan icon to delete any of your previously saved notes.

   ## License